• Europes biggest bike selection

 Photo by Chris Kendall / Unsplash

 Even if it's a nuisance sometimes, put on sunscreen.
-All over your body and with a sunscreen with a sun protection factor 50.
-Ideally it is also waterproof, so that you can still protect yourself even if you break out in a sweat.
+Apply it all over your body and use sunscreen with a sun protection factor of 50.
+Ideally, it should also be waterproof so that you can still protect yourself even if you break out in sweat.

 So put sunscreen on your legs, arms, neck and face properly and don't forget your hands and lips, as the skin is particularly sensitive here.
-Those of you who are bald should be aware of the sun's rays that hit you through the vents in your helmet and provide sufficient protection.
-And those who wear mesh jerseys (see tip 6) should also apply sunscreen under their clothing.
+Bald people should be aware of the sun's rays that hit them through the vents in their helmets and provide sufficient protection.
+Those who wear mesh jerseys (see tip 6) should also apply sunscreen under their clothing.

-Clothes make the man.
-And the cyclist too, even in the heat.
-In the sun, light clothing is ideal and it's best to go straight for breathable mesh jerseys and shorts.
+Clothes make the man and the cyclist too, even in the heat.
+In the sun, light clothing is ideal, and it's best to go straight for breathable mesh jerseys and shorts.
 They are lighter, let air and wind through and cool your skin.
-Riding topless may sound like the most refreshing solution, but it's actually more stressful for your skin and body.
+Riding topless may sound like the most refreshing solution, but it's more stressful for your skin and body.

 Photo by Munbaik Cycling Clothing / Unsplash

-Covering your head is a must, but if you have an inch of cyclist's decency, you'll be wearing a helmet on anyway.
+Covering your head is a must, but if you have an inch of cyclist's decency, you'll be wearing a helmet anyway.
 That's enough in most cases.
-If you sweat a lot on your head though, you can put a wet cloth under your helmet on your forehead, which will keep the sweat out of your eyes and can be moistened every time you take a break.
+If you sweat a lot on your head, though, you can put a wet cloth under your helmet on your forehead.
+This will keep the sweat out of your eyes and can be moistened every time you take a break.
 This also cools your head!

-This may not work on the way to work but it's best to plan the route for your tour so that it leads you through shady spots, forests or long avenues.
-This will keep you cooler and protect you from sunrays.
-Also...
-Skip the long climbs if it's 35 degrees out...
+This may not work on the way to work, but it's best to plan the route for your tour so that it will lead you through shady spots, forests, or long avenues.
+This will keep you cooler and protect you from the sun's rays.
+Also, skip the long climbs if it's 35 degrees out.

 The highest load of heat and sunshine is between 2 and 5 p.m.
 So get up extra early to take advantage of the early, cool morning hours or take a short tour into the darkness in the evening.
-Be sure to avoid the midday sun and take a long break here.
+Be sure to avoid the midday sun and take an extended break here.
 If you want to bike all day, take it easy in the afternoon.

 Before you venture out on your first longer heat tour, you should have already gained experience with many short tours in high temperatures.
 Take it slow and prepare your body for the special challenge!

-In short: Take care of yourself.
-Always when cycling, especially when it's hot.
-Don't underestimate the load, listen to your body (except when you're not thirsty or have no appetite, because you'll still be shooting up) and don't overexert yourself.
-Then even a hot tour will be an unforgettable one.
-For further questions about cycling in the heat please contact our team is always there for you, everything else around the topic bike you will find on the blog.
-And the perfect bike for your heat tour is of course available at buycycle, pre-owned and up to 60% cheaper.
-Check it out, we wish you: Happy browsing, happy cycling!
-Stay cool.
+In short, Take care of yourself—always—when cycling, especially when it's hot.
+Don't underestimate the load, listen to your body (except when you're not thirsty or have no appetite, because you'll still be shooting up), and don't overexert yourself.
+Then, even a hot tour will be unforgettable.